ECHAMBERP/gprs-davis-datalogger/firmware/atmega328/readme.md

   libraries/Adafruit_BMP085 (tested revision : 4802c1b8d3)

-- download the dht library from http://playground.arduino.cc/Main/DHTLib and copy it to libraries/dht (tested version : 0.1.05)
+- download the SHT1x library from https://github.com/practicalarduino/SHT1x and copy it to libraries/SHT1x

-- copy the Ultimate_GPS library in the librairies directory (tested version : 0.8)

-- copy the MStore_24LC1025 library in the librairies directory (tested version : 0.8)

-- copy the GPRSbee library in the librairies directory (tested version : 0.8)

-- copy the WindRainMeter_DavisSensors library in the librairies directory (tested version : 0.8)
+  (tested revision : be7042c3e3)

+You should end up with with the following structure inside your 'Sketchbook' directory :

+    + Sketchbook

+      + hardware

+        + the_bootloaders

+          + bootloaders

+            + optiboot
+            + standard

+      + librairies

+        + Adafruit_BMP085
+        + GPRSbee
+        + LowPower
+        + MStore_24LC1025
+        + Rtc_Pcf8563
+        + SHT1x
+        + Ultimate_GPS
+        + WindRainMeter_DavisSensors

-B/ Arduino's bootloader upload on the ATMEGA328
+B/ optiboot bootloader upload on the ATMEGA328

-The "Arduino Mini Pro 3.3 V / 8 MHz" bootloader needs to be uploaded on the ATMEGA328 in order to allow it to be (re)programmed later with the Arduino IDE and an FTDI cable.
+The "Arduino Pro or Pro Mini (3.3V, 8 MHz) w/ ATmega328 -> optiboot" bootloader needs to be uploaded on the ATMEGA328 in order to allow it to be (re)programmed later with the Arduino IDE and an FTDI cable.

+The optiboot bootloader is required here because the GPRS datalogger firmware (gprs_datalogger.ino), which we will upload later on the Atmega, is too big in size to be used with the standard "Arduino Pro or Pro Mini (3.3V, 8 MHz) w/ ATmega328" bootloader, while there still remains some space on the chip when using the optiboot.

+The upload process of the optiboot bootloader is very easy, provided that you copied the required files in your 'Sketchbook' directory during the previous stage and own an AVR ISP programmer.

-You will need for this an AVR ISP programmer.
-If you don't own one, you can easily make it using an other Arduino module as in this tutorial :
+If you don't have one, you can easily make it using an Arduino module as in this tutorial :

 http://letsmakerobots.com/node/35649

-With this programmer, you will be able to upload the Arduino bootloader on the board's ATMEGA328.
+With this programmer, you will be able to upload the optiboot bootloader on the board's ATMEGA328.

 For this, connect your programmer to the ISP connector on the board, launch your Arduino IDE and :

 - go int the Tools > Programmer menu and select the type of programmer (for example : "Arduino as ISP")

-- go int the Tools > Board menu and select "Arduino Mini Pro 3.3 V / 8 MHz"
+- go int the Tools > Board menu and select "Arduino Pro or Pro Mini (3.3V, 8 MHz) w/ ATmega328 -> optiboot"

 - go in the Tools menu and select "Burn bootloader"